jasonchen736/REST_API_Cake_Splitting_Algorithm/README.md

 # REST API serving a cake splitting algorithm

-This API is a RESTful CRUD to server an algorithm designed to identify the smallest repeating sequence in a string.
+This API is a RESTful CRUD to serve an algorithm designed to identify the smallest repeating sequence in a string.

 Ex: for string "ababab", the smallest repeating sequence is "ab"